-9.5.
-Experiment 2 (Figure 2)
+9.5 Experiment 2 (Figure 2)

 One of our contributions is a mechanism for taking advantage of complete remote change observations (Algorithm 2). $BLC\epsilon$, BLC, UniformCrawl, and ChangeRateCrawl don't have it, and treat all pages as if the only change observations for them came from crawling.
-While only 13% of web pages in our dataset have an (approximately) complete observation history, can LAMBDACRAWL's and LAMBDACRAWLAPPROX's advantage on them explain the performance gap in experiment 1?
+While only 4% of web pages in our dataset have an (approximately) complete observation history, can LAMBDACRAWL's and LAMBDACRAWLAPPROX's advantage on them explain the performance gap in experiment 1?

-Figure 2 indicates that these URLs are indeed responsible for a significant fraction of LAMBDACRAWL's advantage.
-In this experiment, we focused only on the above URLs.
-Like in the previous experiment, we assumed perfect model knowledge using the previously obtained change rate estimates and estimated policy performance using Propositions 2, 5 and Equations 16 and 17.
+Figure 2 indicates that these URLs are indeed responsible for a significant fraction of LAMB-DACRAWL's advantage.
+In this experiment, we focused only on URLs with complete change observations.
+Like in the previous experiment, we assumed perfect model knowledge using the previously obtained change rate estimates and estimated policy performance using Propositions 1, 4 and Equations 12 and 13.
 Treating these URLs as complete-observation URLs, as LAMBDACRAWL-COMPLOBS does, resulted in nearly 5-fold reduction in policy cost, compared to treating these URLs under the conventional change observation model.

-Although this gives LAMBDACRAWL an edge over previously proposed techniques, note that even when LAMBDACRAWL treats these URLs conventionally (denoted by the LAMBDACRAWL-INCOMLOBS (LC-IO) plot in Figure 2), still noticeably outperforms the other algorithms w.r.t.
+Although this gives LAMBDACRAWL an edge over previously proposed techniques, note that even when LAMBDACRAWL treats these URLs conventionally (denoted by the LAMBDACRAWL-INCOMLOBS (LC-IO) plot in Figure 2), it still noticeably outperforms BLC and BLC ε w.r.t.
 J_h^{π} while holding its own against them w.r.t.
 J_h^{π} .

-9.6.
-Experiment 3 (Figure 3)
+9.6 Experiment 3 (Figure 3)

-Last but not least, we analyze the reinforcement learning variants of LAMBDACRAWL and LAMBDACRAWLAPPROX.
-Our motivation for the approximation in Proposition 10 was reducing the number of parameters LAMBDALEARNANDCRAWL has to learn in order to speed up convergence.
+Last but not least, we analyze the reinforcement learning variants of LAMBDACRAWL, LAMBDACRAWLAPPROX, and BLLC ε .
+Our motivation for the approximation in Proposition 9 was reducing the number of parameters LAMBDALEARNANDCRAWL has to learn in order to speed up convergence.
 In this experiment, we explore the tradeoff between the resulting gain in learning speed and the concomitant loss in solution quality.

-The evaluation was done in a series of simulated episodes, each episode being executed on a randomly chosen 100,000-URL subsample of the 18.5M URLs (in each episode, the subsample was the same for all three algorithms.)
-In each episode, we simulated a 21-day run of LLC, LLCA, and BLLC ε starting with random change rates.
+The evaluation was done in a series of 20 simulated episodes for each algorithm, each episode being executed on a randomly chosen 100,000-URL subsample of the 18.5M URLs (each subsample was used once be each of the three algorithms.)
+In each episode, we simulated a 21-day run of LLC, LLCA, and BLLC ε starting with change rate estimates of 1 change per day for each URL.
 One epoch (see Algorithm 4) corresponded to 1 day.
 That is, every (simulated) day each of these algorithms re-estimated the change parameters using the simulated observation data (the simulated data wasn't shared among the algorithms).
 The simulated data was generated by sampling page changes using the ground truth change rates obtained in previous experiments and sampling page crawls from each algorithm's current policy.
-At the end of each day, each algorithm reoptimized its policy for the new estimates, and this policy was evaluated using the aforementioned equations.
-We performed 20 such episodes and averaged the policy values on each day.
+At the end of each day, each algorithm reoptimized its policy for the new estimates, and this policy was evaluated using the aforementioned equations on the ground truth change rates.
+For each algorithm, averaged the policy costs for each day across all 20 episodes.

-Figure 3 demonstrates that LAMBDALEARNANDCRAWLAPPROX indeed converges quicker than the other algorithms, with its asymptotic performance comparable to BLLCe's but falling short of LAMBDALEARNANDCRAWL's.
-BLLCe's convergence was the slowest.
+Figure 3 demonstrates that LAMBDALEARNANDCRAWLAPPROX indeed converges quicker than the other algorithms, with its asymptotic performance being better than $BLLC\epsilon$'s but falling short of LAMBDALEARNANDCRAWL'S. BLLC ε 's convergence was the slowest.
 It could potentially be improved by choosing a larger ε at the beginning and gradually "cooling" it.
-LAMBDALEARNANDCRAWL's advantage, besides convergence speed and asymptotic performance, is that it converges quickly without such parameter tuning.
-LAMBDALEARNANDCRAWLAPPROX can also be a viable alternative based on its simplicity and convergence rate.
+LAMBDALEARNAND-CRAWL's advantage, besides convergence speed and asymptotic performance, is that it converges quickly without such parameter tuning.
+LAMBDALEARNANDCRAWLAPPROX, however, can also be a viable alternative to it, given its simplicity, fast convergence, and good (though suboptimal) policy quality.

-10. Proofs
+10 Proofs